SFO - ROM

 • Which airlines offer Wi-Fi service onboard planes from San Francisco to Rome?

-All the following airlines offer inflight Wi-Fi service on the San Francisco to Rome flight route: Iberia, Lufthansa, SWISS, British Airways, Vueling, United Airlines, and Alaska Airlines.
+All the following airlines offer inflight Wi-Fi service on the San Francisco to Rome flight route: Iberia, Lufthansa, British Airways, Vueling, Alaska Airlines, and SWISS.

 • Which aircraft models fly most regularly from San Francisco to Rome?